Image Builder

 If an operating system library is not installed in the image, then during the build process, an error message is displayed specifying the missing library.

-This error message cannot specify which package contains the missing library.
 Typically (without Datatailr), a developer would have to search on the Internet to try and figure out which package contains this library.
 However, with Datatailr, it’s much easier!

 Simply, come back to this window and type in that library name into the OS Packages Search field, which will intelligently search inside the packages for the relevant library and then will list the packages that contain this library.